 Call 1-877-597-2331 for the Department of Community Based Services Adult Abuse Hotline.

-Complaints involving abuse, neglect, or exploitation of adults receiving care in licensed facilities should be reported to the Office of the Inspector General (OIG).
+Complaints involving abuse, neglect, or exploitation of adults receiving care in licensed facilities can be reported to the Cabinet for Health and Family Services, Office of the Inspector General (OIG).
+They can also be reported to the MFCU and the Department for Community Based Services.
+A timely report can quite literally be the difference between life and death for a vulnerable adult.

-The Cabinet for Health and Family Services, Office of the Inspector General's website indicates that the complaint information should include the following:2
+The Cabinet for Health and Family Services, Office of the Inspector General's website indicates that the complaint information should include the following:

 - Was the complaint reported to the county Department for Community Based Services office? - Name of facility - Who is the complainant? - What is the complaint?
 (Describe the facts of the complaint situation) - Who is/are the alleged perpetrator(s)? - How was the patient/resident affected? - When did the complaint situation occur?
 Was it an isolated event or an ongoing situation?
 (Include the date, time, time between different events) - Where did it happen?
 (In what care unit, patient/resident room) - How did it happen?
-What was the sequence of events? - Is a patient/resident or the family of a patient/resident involved? - Who witnessed the complaint situation? - Names of staff or other residents involved.
-Also, include other persons involved, such as volunteers or visitors. - Was facility made aware of complaint? - What actions were taken by the facility?
+What was the sequence of events? - Is a patient/resident or the family of a patient/resident involved? - Who witnessed the complaint situation?

+- Names of staff or other residents involved.
+Also, include other persons involved, such as volunteers or visitors.

+- Was facility made aware of complaint?

+- What actions were taken by the facility?

 Long term care facilities are required by the Center for Medicare and Medicaid Services (CMS) to self-report incidents occurring in their facilities to the Office of the Inspector General.
-An example of the reporting form that is to be used by long term care facilities can be located at the end of this chapter.

-DCBS, OIG and OAG/MFCU work closely together to investigate and prosecute cases of adult abuse, neglect and exploitation.
+DCBS, OIG and OAG/MFCU work closely together to investigate and prosecute cases of adult abuse, neglect, and exploitation.
 In addition, local law enforcement and prosecutors are an invaluable partner in investigating allegations of elder abuse.